Assistance programs from Virginia community action agencies.

 Lynchburg Community Action Group

 This non-profit offers resources, including employment services, for people in the counties of Amherst, Appomattox Bedford and Campbell as well as cities of Bedford and Lynchburg.
-Click more information.
+Click more for information on Lynchburg Community Action Group.

 Monticello Area Community Action Agency